ArianRai/Documentation/React/APIs.md

 #### Minimizing props changes

-To get the most out of memo, minimize the times that the props change:
+To get the most out of `memo`, minimize the times that the props change:

 - if the prop is an **object**, prevent the parent component from re-creating that object every time by using `useMemo`.
 - A better way to minimize props changes is to make sure the component accepts the minimum necessary information.
 For example, it could accept individual values instead of a whole object.